- Automotive Interior Trim

 Sourcing a Supplier

-Regency Plastics has over 30 years of technical blow molding experience.
+We have over 30 years of technical blow molding experience.
 We know the importance of seeing each project through from inception to final production.
-First and foremost, Regency’s express intent with each new opportunity is to determine if there is a good fit for our blow molding process.
+First and foremost, our intent with each new opportunity is to determine if there is a good fit for our blow molding process.
 If there is, we will assist you on material, process, pricing, logistics, quality, and DFM/DFA issues.
 On the other hand, if there isn’t a good fit we will do our best to connect you with someone who is better suited to fill the needs of your specific project.